 If it happens to be a clear night, stay awhile after the sun sets to stargaze.
 On an exceptionally clear night, you can see planets, shooting stars, and over 100 miles out to sea.
 Even on a cloudy night, you can spot moonbows and moon halos!

 Haleakala National Park has to be on your Maui 5 day itinerary as it is a top landmark in Maui.
-The park is a protected 33,265-acre area that is home to more endangered species than any other park in the US.
+The park is a protected 33,265-acre area home to more endangered species than any other West Coast park in the US.
 It is divided into two distinct areas, the coastal town of Kipahulu and the Haleakala Volcano region.

 Both areas offer thrilling and relaxing adventures that you can take to explore the national park.
 You can take helicopter rides, go horseback riding or zip-lining, or go hiking and swimming, mountain biking, and stargazing.